biocorecrg/nf_command_builder/README.md

 ## Read alignment tool.
 Can be minimap2 / bwa / bowtie2 / skip
 aligner: "minimap2"

-## Filter low quality reads.
+## Filter low-quality reads.
 Can be YES or skip
 filter_quality: "YES"

 ## Number of CPU threads to allocate per task